stephband/breakpoint/README.md

 <code>enterFn</code> is now called whenever the window is resized or scrolled and the conditions in the <code>query</code> become true.
 <code>exitFn</code> is called whenever the window is resized or scrolled and the conditions in the <code>query</code> become false.

+## Dependencies

+Currently depends on jQuery, but this is an easy dependency to remove, so will probably do that.